Llcoolsouder/OpenGLPlayground/README.md

 - whatever other fun features I decide I want to learn about

 ## Dependencies <a name="dependencies"></a>
-- OpenGL 4.3 (for computer shaders)
+- OpenGL 4.3 (for compute shaders)
 - GLEW
 - GLFW3
 - GLM